moorepants/learn-multibody-dynamics/sympy.rst

    1. expressions that are not acutally linear in the variables the Jacobian is taken with respect to
-   2. A matrix entries that would evaluate to zero if simplified or specific numerical values are provided
+   2. :math:`\mathbf{A}` matrix entries that would evaluate to zero if simplified or specific numerical values are provided

-   So only use this method if you are sure your equations are linear and if your A matrix is made up of complex expressions, watch out for ``nan`` results after lambdifying. :external:py:func:`~sympy.solvers.solvers.solvee` and :external:py:func:`~sympy.solvers.solveset.linsolve` can also solve linear systems and they check for linearity and properties of the A matrix.
+   So only use this method if you are sure your equations are linear and if your :math:`\mathbf{A}` matrix is made up of complex expressions, watch out for ``nan`` results after lambdifying.
+   :external:py:func:`~sympy.solvers.solvers.solve` and
+   :external:py:func:`~sympy.solvers.solveset.linsolve` can also solve linear systems and they check for linearity and properties of the A matrix.
 The cost is that they can be extremely slow for large expressions (which we will have in this course).

 .. admonition:: Exercise